kevinmatthes/adjust/README.md

   colours which is used to render the "Languages" statistics for each GitHub repository, making it a well-known convention also applied to the design of `adjust`'s status bar.
+- [hungrybluedev/geo][geo] demonstrates both the `flag` module of the V standard library as well as the creation of unittests in V.

 <!----------------------------------------------------------------------------->